Website speed and performance comes up a lot for us here at FatLab as we both host and maintain sites on behalf of our clients.

 Eliminate Render-Blocking Resources: jQuery in WordPress

-jQuery has changed the way that millions of websites work and is often core to features and functions.
+jQuery has changed how millions of websites work and is often core to features and functions.

 One potential issue when using jQuery is that it can be render-blocking.
 This means that if jQuery is included in the <head> of your HTML document, it can delay the rendering of your page.